SimonPadbury/baselayer-3/_src/typography.md

 Tips:

 1. In some contexts (e.g. in card components) you may not want any built-in spacing for typographic block elements.
 Then, you can remove margins by using the `m-0` utility class.
 2. You can also remove top margin “remotely” e.g. you can target the first item inside its wrapper using `.your-wrapper:first-child { margin-top: 0; }`, or the first sibling after the `<header>` or `<h1>` e.g. as I have done in these docs: `.content-grid header + * { margin-top: 0; }`.
-This takes care of any chapters that start their content with an `<h2>` as the first element under the title (header) block.
+This takes care of any pages that start their content with an `<h2>` as the first element under the title (header) block.

 ### Block quotes

 Baselayer styles `<blockquote>` tags with some inline (x-axis) padding, to give the effect of indentation.
 This inline padding is set using the responsive spacing variable `--sp-3` so that it increases if there is more available width.
+Whitespace `--sp-3` is either based on viewport width or container width, depending on context.

 Otherwise, blockquotes have the same as paragraph styling.